All AEGIS clients can log into our online portal to view real-time summaries and updates.

 I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?Initially, the full $10,000 would be invested, but would then be reduced by the quarterly fee as it is billed.
 As a hypothetical, if we assume an annual asset-based fee of 1% on this account then you can expect to pay approximately $100 over that year.
 The account may be reduced if transaction fees are assessed.

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?
 How might your conflicts of interest affect me, and how will you address them?As a fiduciary we put our client’s interest first.
 We demonstrate this by recommending products and services only if they are in your best interest.
-We will disclose verbally or in written communication any potential conflict of interest in making recommendations, which may happen in instances where the investment vehicle is not offered on a fee basis arrangement.
+We will disclose verbally or in written communication any potential conflict of interest in making recommendations.
+We will take reasonable care to identify, mitigate or eliminate all conflicts to your benefit.

 How do your firm make money?Primarily, we benefit from the advisory fees we receive from you.
 Our financial professionals also can receive commissions from certain investment vehicles that are not offered on a fee basis such as fixed annuities, life, or long-term care insurance.
 Moreover, we may receive compensation to be used for client events from third parties.
 We manage this potential conflict of interest by having a well-defined investment selection process.
 Please also see Item 10 of our Brochure for additional details.